gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

   * `world_gamerules` - returns all gamerules in a map form (`rule`->`value`).
 Like carpet rules, values are returned as strings, so you can use appropriate value conversions using `bool()` or `number()` to convert them to other values.
 Gamerules are read-only to discourage app programmers to mess up with the settings intentionally applied by server admins.
 Isn't that just super annoying when a datapack messes up with your gamerule settings?
 It is still possible to change them though using `run('gamerule ...`.
   * `world_spawn_point` - world spawn point in the overworld dimension
   * `world_time` - Returns dimension-specific tick counter.
-  * `dimension_max_height` - Returns current dimensions' topmost Y value where one can place blocks.
+  * `world_max_height` - Returns current dimensions' topmost Y value where one can place blocks.
-  * `dimension_min_height` - Returns current dimensions' bottommost Y value where one can place blocks.
+  * `world_min_height` - Returns current dimensions' bottommost Y value where one can place blocks.
-  * `dimension_center` - Returns coordinates of the center of the world with respect of the world border
+  * `world_center` - Returns coordinates of the center of the world with respect of the world border
+  * `world_size` - Returns radius of world border for current dimension.
-  * `dimension_border_radius` - Returns radius of world border for current dimension.
+  * `world_max_size` - Returns maximum possible radius of world border for current dimension.
   *
  Relevant gameplay related properties
   * `game_difficulty` - current difficulty of the game: `'peaceful'`, `'easy'`, `'normal'`, or `'hard'`